colouring-cities/colouring-core/etl/README.md

 # :penguin: Making data available to Ubuntu

 Before creating or updating a Colouring London database, you'll need to make sure the downloaded OS files are available to the Ubuntu machine where the database is hosted.

 If you are using Virtualbox, you could host share folder(s) containing the OS files with the VM (e.g. [see these instructions for Mac](https://medium.com/macoclock/share-folder-between-macos-and-ubuntu-4ce84fb5c1ad)).

+For a production server hosted on a cloud computing platform (e.g. Azure), you could [use SCP](https://uoa-eresearch.github.io/vmhandbook/doc/copy-file-linux.html).

 # :new_moon: Creating a Colouring London database from scratch